OCA/account-invoicing/account_invoice_merge_payment/README.rst

 Installation
 ============

-* the module is automatically installed when account_invoice_merge and account_payment_partner are installed
+* The module is automatically installed when account_invoice_merge and account_payment_partner are installed

 Credits
 =======